Currently there are no reasons to doubt the Riemann Hypothesis: The zeta function beyond the realm of computation

-We are not saying analysis techniques are not important or useful.
-Indeed, some of the refutations of reasons to doubt RH are purely analysis arguments.
-But if there is a proof of RH, the deep facts in that proof will come from number theory, not analysis. \end{paragraphs} \end{subsectionptx} \typeout{************************************************} \typeout{Subsection 9.2 Reason 2: Large values of \(Z(t)\)} \typeout{************************************************} \begin{subsectionptx}{Reason 2: Large values of \(Z(t)\)}{}{Reason 2: Large values of \(Z(t)\)}{}{}{g:subsection:idp51570704} In Section 5 of \hyperlink{x:biblio:Iv2}{[{\xreffont 54}]} the claimed reason to doubt RH directly addresses carrier waves.
-Specifically, it is noted that RH combined with conjectures about the maximum size of~\(Z(t)\) indicate that (this is quoted from \hyperlink{x:biblio:Iv2}{[{\xreffont 54}]}). \begin{quote} ... the graph of \(Z(t)\) will consist of tightly packed spikes, which will be more and more condensed as \(t\) increases, with larger and larger oscillations.
-This I find hardly conceivable.\end{quote} The author agrees that it is hard to believe, and the difficulty of believing it was specifically mentioned in \hyperref[x:section:waves]{Section~{\xreffont\ref{x:section:waves}}}.
+The above discussion suggests it is inappropriate to use terminology like ``the Riemann Hypothesis'' to refer to the fact that \(\sin\), \(\cos\), Bessel functions, and some orthogonal polynomials have only real zeros, or that period polynomials and some other orthogonal polynomials have all zeros on the unit circle.
+Such terminology overinflates the depth of those results. \end{paragraphs} \end{subsectionptx} \typeout{************************************************} \typeout{Subsection 12.2 Reason 2: Large values of \(Z(t)\)} \typeout{************************************************} \begin{subsectionptx}{Subsection}{Reason 2: Large values of \(Z(t)\)}{}{Reason 2: Large values of \(Z(t)\)}{}{}{rhissues_Z-4} In Section 5 of \hyperlink{Iv2}{[{\xreffont 73}]} the claimed reason to doubt RH directly addresses carrier waves.
+Specifically, it is noted that RH combined with conjectures about the maximum size of~\(Z(t)\) indicate that (this is quoted from \hyperlink{Iv2}{[{\xreffont 73}]}). \begin{quote} ...the graph of \(Z(t)\) will consist of tightly packed spikes, which will be more and more condensed as \(t\) increases, with larger and larger oscillations.
+This I find hardly conceivable. \end{quote} The author agrees that it is hard to believe, and the difficulty of believing it was specifically mentioned in the introduction to \hyperref[waves]{Section~{\xreffont\ref{waves}}}.
 But believe it we must, because that is how carrier waves work.
+Also, what the graph looks like is just a matter of perspective: a snapshot of the \(Z\)-function covering a range of 200 zeros will look like tightly packed spikes no matter the size of the function and whether or not RH is true.